quadrantsec/meer/doc/source/install.rst

 .. option:: --enable-redis

-   This option enables redis output support.
-It requires "hiredis" to be installed on the target.
+   This option enables Redis output support.
+It requires "hiredis" to be installedt.

+.. option:: --enable-elastcisearch

+   This option enables Elastcisearch support.
+It requires "libcurl" to be installed.

+.. option:: --enable-geoip

+   This option enables Maxmind's GeoIP support.
+It requires "libmaxminddb" Maxmind library to be install.

+.. option:: --enable-bluedot

+   This optino allows Meer to write to a Bluedot "threat intel" database alert data via HTTP.
+This requres that "libcurl" be installed.
+You probably don't want this.